 - Dentinogenesis imperfecta: is a problem with the way teeth grow.
 Discoloration of the teeth (usually a blue-gray or yellow-brown tint) and translucent appearance are the hallmarks of this illness.
 Teeth are also more susceptible to wear, fracture, and loss since they are weaker than expected.

-Our teeth can be stained by some meals and beverages that contain chemical components known as chromogens.
+A pediatric dentist in Fredericksburg, VA said that our teeth can be stained by some meals and beverages that contain chemical components known as chromogens.
 Teeth stains can be exacerbated by foods and drinks high in tannin, a natural preservative.
 Acids can erode the enamel on your teeth, allowing stains to form.

 - Tea and coffee